-With out further ado here you go our list of 12 things to do with kids in San Diego and yes it includes the best breweries in San Diego (where you can bring the kids), desserts in San Diego, our favorite San Diego beaches, the best San Diego attractions and more!
+Without further ado, here you go: our list of 15 things to do with kids in San Diego.
+Yes it includes the best breweries in San Diego (where you can bring the kids), desserts in San Diego, our favorite San Diego beaches, the best San Diego attractions and more!

 Table of Contents

 There are so many attractions in San Diego to take your kids to.
 It can be overwhelming!
 We have put together our list of what our family enjoyed to help you narrow down your list and enjoy this fun city!

 The San Diego Seal Tour is a great way to get out and see the seals that the area is so well known for and also to go on a bus/boat!
 The tour is extra fun since you first start out in the boat on land.
 Yup, you read that right, the boat drives on the road and then drives straight into the water of San Diego Bay.

 Prior to going into the water, the guide does a great job telling you about the lakefront in San Diego and pointing out all of the points of interest.
 Then, once in the water, the information continues with a great overview of all the buildings and areas you pass as you head out to find the seals.

 We all had so much fun being in the bus/boat and seeing the seals on this open-air cruise on the Pacific Ocean!

 Taking a tour of a city when you get there is a great way to give yourself a nice overview of where you are visiting.
 We have always been pleasantly surprised that we see a part of the city we may not have normally visited.
 Plus we get to learn so much about the locations from the knowledgeable guides.

 The Old Town Trolley Tour is a hop on hop off trolley.
 However, we decided we would stay on for the whole ride so that we could take in the city before deciding if we wanted to hop off at all.
 It worked out really well and was great with the kids since everyone was comfortable and enjoyed being able to look out the window at everything we passed.